cSploit/cSploit.github.io/_posts/2016-03-25-got-new-toys.md

 ### T510 notebook

-it comes from a kindness guy ( with much :heart: ),
+It comes from a kindness guy ( with much :heart: ),
 I just payed the shipment cost.
 I already received it and I'm configuring it to work with.